|Currently there are no public meetings scheduled for this project.|

 |Phase:||Design & Engineering|

 The Powerline, Vineyard Road, and Rittenhouse (PVR) Flood Retarding Structures (FRS) are located in northwest Pinal County, south of Apache Junction and parallel to the Central Arizona Project (CAP) canal between Baseline Road and Ocotillo Road.
 Per its agreements with the Soil Conservation Service (now Natural Resources Conservation Service, or NRCS), the District operates and maintains the structures.
-The FRS protect approximately 72 square miles of residential, commercial, and agricultural land in Maricopa and Pinal counties from being flooded, and protect structures such as the CAP canal, Phoenix-Mesa Gateway Airport, and the Loop 202 Santan Freeway.
+The FRS protects approximately 72 square miles of residential, commercial, and agricultural land in Maricopa and Pinal counties from being flooded, and protects structures such as the CAP canal, Phoenix-Mesa Gateway Airport, and the Loop 202 Santan Freeway.

 The Arizona Department of Water Resources reclassified the PVR FRS as "high hazard potential structures” meaning they protect substantial amounts of infrastructure and a large population.
 In July 2002, the District prepared a Final Failure Mode Analysis Report, Structures Assessment Program Phase I (FFMA) that identified defects in the structures due to the age of the structures, proximity to earth fissures, land subsidence of the area, and cracking caused by drying shrinkage.
 The FFMA recommended rehabilitation of the structures which could include structural improvements to the dam or replacement of the dams with channels, basins or other flood control facilities.